 - 19.6.1 Any person who meets the applicability threshold in Subsection 19.2.1 must register annually with the Office of Air Resources.
-No later than 45 days following the end of a calendar-By April 15th of each year, unless otherwise specified, the following information must be submitted on forms supplied by the Director: - (a) The name and address of the company and the name and telephone number of a responsible corporate official submitting the registration, and - (b) A description of all operations in the facility where volatile organic compounds are emitted, and - (c) Quantities of coatings, solvents, dissolvers, viscosity reducers, diluents, thinners, reagents, cleaning agents, enamels, lacquers, or paints consumed during the previous calendar year of record, and - (d) The amount of volatile organic compound per gallon of coating solution (pounds per gallon) for each coating, enamel, lacquer, or paint consumed at the facility during the previous calendar year-of record.
+By April 15th of each year, unless otherwise specified, the following information must be submitted: - (a) The name and address of the company and the name and telephone number of a responsible corporate official submitting the registration, and - (b) A description of all operations in the facility where volatile organic compounds are emitted, and - (c) Quantities of coatings, solvents, dissolvers, viscosity reducers, diluents, thinners, reagents, cleaning agents, enamels, lacquers, or paints consumed during the previous calendar year, and - (d) The amount of volatile organic compound per gallon of coating solution (pounds per gallon) for each coating, enamel, lacquer, or paint consumed at the facility during the previous calendar year.